Refrizor/Refrizor/README.md

 # About me

 - 👋 Hi, I’m @Refrizor
-- 🌱 Currently working on **DFA**, a DiamondFire activity project, as well as **Inferris**
+- 👀 I’m hella interested in psychology, especially in the field of mental health around cognitive distortions,  anxiety, mood, and personality disorders, and the treatment of mental disorders.
+I enjoy gaming and photography, and I'm all for the little things in life!

-- 👀 I’m hella interested in psychology, gaming, and photography.
-Favorite games of all times would have to be games from the Halo or Bioshock series, but Minecraft takes the list
+- Stay **kind** and **compassionate**.
+You never know what someone's life was like.
+Love over fear <3

 <!---
 Refrizor/Refrizor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.